andredewes/apim-aoai-smart-loadbalancing/README.md

     ],
     ```
     We won't use this, but in order to import the file into API Management, we need to a correct URL there.
-1. Goto your API Management instance in the Azure Portal, then select `API` on the left side, click `+ Add API` and select `OpenAI`
+6. Goto your API Management instance in the Azure Portal, then select `API` on the left side, click `+ Add API` and select `OpenAI`
-1. Load your `inference.json` and click `Create`
+7. Load your `inference.json` and click `Create`.
+> [!NOTE]
+> If you are using the Azure OpenAI SDK, make sure you set the API suffix to "something/**openai**".
+For example, "openai-load-balancing/**openai**".
+This is needed because the Azure OpenAI SDK automatically appends "/openai" in the requests and if that is missing in the API suffix, API Management will return 404 Not Found.
+Unless you want to use the API suffix solely as "openai", then there is no need to duplicate like "openai/openai".
-1. Select the new API, goto `Settings`, goto `Subscription` and ensure `Subscription required` is checked and `Header name` is set to `api-key`.
+8. Select the new API, goto `Settings`, goto `Subscription` and ensure `Subscription required` is checked and `Header name` is set to `api-key`.
 This is important to ensure compatibility with the OpenAI SDK.
-1. Now edit `apim-policy.xml` from this repo and update the backend section as needed:
+9. Now edit `apim-policy.xml` from this repo and update the backend section as needed:
     ```
     backends.Add(new JObject()
     {